SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Experimental Details

-\item \textbf{CrossTReS} \citep{jin2022selective}: a selective fine-tuning framework for cross-city traffic prediction that adapts spatial features across domains and meta-learns region weights to prioritize source regions most helpful for the target. \item \textbf{CoRE} \citep{chencross}: a representation learning method that jointly learns region embeddings and aligns the two latent spaces (both globally and at the region level) to enable cross-city transfer.
+\paragraph{Baselines.} We compare \scot with the following methods. \textbf{Non-Alignment} trains on the source and directly applies to the target without adaptation. \textbf{RP}~\citep{yabe2019city2city} forms one-to-one anchors by rank-matching regions and aligns them via Procrustes~\citep{schonemann1966generalized}. \textbf{HBP}~\citep{yabe2020unsupervised} uses level-wise prototype (mean) vectors as anchors under a hierarchical partition, aligned by Procrustes. \textbf{HSA}~\citep{yabe2020unsupervised} samples anchors within each hierarchical level and fits an unconstrained affine map for more flexible alignment. \textbf{MMD}~\citep{gretton2012kernel} is an RKHS-based correspondence-free loss matching source and target embedding distributions. \textbf{Adv} (DANN)~\citep{ganin2016domain} learns domain-invariant embeddings via gradient reversal against a domain discriminator. \textbf{CrossTReS}~\citep{jin2022selective} is a selective fine-tuning framework that meta-learns region weights to prioritize source regions most helpful for the target. \textbf{CoRE}~\citep{chencross} jointly learns region embeddings and aligns the two latent spaces both globally and at the region level.